Heart Disease and High Blood Pressure

 How Can I Reduce My Intake of Salt?

 Americans eat more salt and other forms of sodium than they need.
 Often, when people with high blood pressure cut back on salt, their blood pressure falls.
 Cutting back on salt also prevents blood pressure from rising.
-Some people, like blacks and the elderly, are more affected by sodium than others.
+Some people, like African-Americans and the elderly, are more affected by sodium than others.
 Since there's really no practical way to predict exactly who will be affected by sodium, it makes sense for everyone to limit intake of salt to help prevent high blood pressure.

 All Americans, especially people with high blood pressure, should eat no more than about 2,400 milligrams of sodium daily.
 That's about 1 teaspoon of table salt.
 But remember to keep track of ALL salt eaten -- including that in processed foods and salt added during cooking or at the table.